tdwg/tcs2/docs/tcs-terms/README.md

 **Comments**

 A basionym is the epithet-bringing name.
 The `basionym` property is only used for new combinations ('comb. nov.').
 If the new name is a replacement name ('nom. nov.') the `replacedName` property should be used instead.
+It should also be noted that a basionym is always a different name: a name cannot be its own basionym.

 **Examples**